The Dopamine Problem We Built

 A 19-year-old with zero coding experience can build and ship a SaaS product in a weekend.

-An entrepreneur can automate 80% of their operational overhead by describing their workflows in natural language.
+An entrepreneur can automate 80% of their operational overhead by describing their workflows in plain language.

 None of this was possible 18 months ago.
 And almost nobody is doing it yet.

-The analogy is early internet.
+Think early internet.
 In 1995, most people thought the internet was for email and maybe some research.
 The idea that it would restructure commerce, media, communication, and culture was not on the radar for 99% of the population.
-We are in the equivalent of 1995 right now, except the adoption curve is compressed from decades to years.
+We are in the equivalent of 1995, except the adoption curve is compressed from decades to years.

 The Pipeline: What Is Actually Possible Now

-Abstract arguments are less convincing than concrete examples.
-Here is what the pipeline actually looks like in practice:
+Here is what this actually looks like in practice:

 Research → Publication → Live in Hours

-Pull real-time market data from Yahoo Finance, CoinGecko, FRED.
+Pull real-time data from Yahoo Finance, FRED, and public APIs.
 Generate interactive charts.
 Write analysis with honest scoring of predictions.
 Publish to a live website with OpenGraph images for social sharing.
 What used to require a research team and a publishing pipeline is now a conversation.

 Idea → Working Product → Deployed

 Describe what you want.
 The AI writes the code.
-You iterate on the design by describing changes in natural language.
+You iterate on the design by describing changes in plain language.
 It deploys.
 Users can access it.
-The entire cycle, from "I had an idea" to "it's live on the internet," can happen in a single sitting from a phone in any country on earth.
+The entire cycle, from "I had an idea" to "it is live on the internet," can happen in a single sitting from a phone in any country on earth.

 Repetitive Task → Permanent Automation